 This January, Mr. Anderson was honored by the Society of Camera Operators with a Lifetime Achievement Award.
 In this exclusive three-part interview, I sat down with him at his home in Los Angeles to discuss working as the “A” camera operator on the latest, and likely last, film in the Star Wars saga.
 Read on to learn about that, his perspective on the craft of camera operating, and what he’s learned from his career working with top actors and directors.

-Derek Stettler: Thank you so much for inviting me into your home to speak with you.
-This year, you’re being honored with a Lifetime Achievement Award by the Society of Camera Operators, congratulations!
+Derek Stettler: This year, you’re being honored with a Lifetime Achievement Award by the Society of Camera Operators, congratulations!

 Colin Anderson: Thank you very much.